 The Passu Range is one of the most iconic ranges in Hunza, since the mountains are so thin and sharp that they look almost impossible to climb.
 Passu is a peaceful village that doesn’t receive as many tourists as its neighbor Karimabad.
 Nevertheless, it has a few nice guest houses and it’s the perfect base from where to do some trekking.
 You must visit Passu and Batura glaciers, the latter being one of the largest glaciers in the world, outside the polar regions (56km).

 Sost is the last village before the Chinese border and where the immigration process takes place.
-Honestly, there’s not much to do here besides observing the dozens of psychedelic trucks coming and going to China.
+Honestly, there’s not much to do here besides observing the dozens of psychedelic trucks going from China to Pakistan by road and viceversa.
 But anyway, if you are going to cross the border, you might have to spend the night here.

 At 4,800 meters high, Khunjerab Pass is the highest border in the world, to the extent that it has become a major tourist attraction, where you can go and take as many pictures as you want!
 The way there is also spectacular.
 For further information, read: How to cross from Pakistan to China at Khunjerab Pass.

 After wandering around the wild, but also fantastic, Pakistan, you are going to love Tashgurkan, with its exquisite Chinese cuisine, hot showers, beer and high-speed Wi-Fi.
 In Tashgurkan, perhaps, the most curious and interesting fact is that most of the population are Tajiks, which should not be surprising at all, given the fact that this city is so close to Tajikistan.
 Here you will also find a gorgeous fortress with striking mountain views.

 Budget – K2 Hostel – Good atmosphere and one of the very few options in the city.
 It’s a cool place to meet travelers overlanding to or from Pakistan.